“Kim’s Convenience is part of an exciting new chapter of Asian faces on Western television.”

 Kim’s Convenience sets the standard for inclusion through the following successes:

 Robust Onscreen Representation

-Korean Canadians are the stars of the show, their community on full display at localities like church or inside the Kim home while the supporting cast is packed with the kind of diversity that reflects a modern day Toronto.
-The neighborhood where the show is set, Moss Park, was 40% non-white in 2011 and accordingly, Appa finds himself welcoming patrons of every hue into his small, corner bodega.
+Korean Canadians are the stars of the show, their community on full display at localities like church or inside the Kim home.
+The supporting cast, too, is packed with the kind of diversity that reflects a modern day Toronto.
+The neighborhood where the show is set, Moss Park, was 40% non-white in 2011 and accordingly, Appa finds himself welcoming patrons of every hue into his small corner bodega.

 Cultural Inclusion vs. Erasure